Conservation Affairs

 The Oregon Chapter of The Wildlife Society is committed to promoting the conservation of Oregon's wildlife, and to supporting current and future generations of wildlife biologists.
 We are actively engaged in conservation and legislative issues in our state affecting wildlife and their habitat.

-We have two committees on the Executive Board, that approach these issues from different angles.
-Our Legislative Affairs and Conservation Affairs Committees work diligently to address challenging wildlife-related topics.
+The Conservation Affairs Committee works diligently to address challenging wildlife related topics across Oregon and throughout the country.
 ORTWS may provide public comment on state and federal agency actions, proposed bills, rulemaking, and other legislative items.
-Working in conjunction, these two committees provide information on wildlife issues to aid in public discussion of natural resource management in our state and promotes the application of sound science in resource management decisions.
+This committee provides information on wildlife issues to aid in public discussion of natural resource management in our state and promotes the application of sound science in resource management decisions.

 To better communicate with legislators, ORTWS is seeking to employ a Legislative Liaison in 2025, who provides ORTWS with updates on upcoming bills and other legislative matters, interfaces with legislators on ORTWS' behalf, and assists ORTWS in disseminating natural resource information to legislators, stakeholders, and the public.

-Want to get more involved in conservation efforts happening in Oregon?
+Want to get more involved in conservation efforts and happenings in Oregon?
 Join the Conservation Affairs or Legislative Affairs Committees!
 Contact us at ortws@ortws.org for more information!

 View past policy letters and comments submitted by ORTWS here